AvneeshSarwate/denoMusicNotebook/README.md

 ./scripts/build_midi_bridge.sh
 ```

-This copies the compiled library into `./native/` for Deno FFI to load.
+This builds the native library into `./native/midi_bridge/target/release/` for Deno FFI to load.

 ## 1d) Cache Deno dependencies